mansoor96g/pure/README.md

 # pure

-Collection of python functions and shorthands intended for copy paste usages.
+Collection of python functions and shorthands.
+Intended for copy-paste. *pure.py* contains the functions and docs.